OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/nvidia_gpu_passthrough.md

 # reboot
 ```

-After rebooting, you can verify that IOMMU is enabled by checking the kernel messages:
+After rebooting, verify that IOMMU is enabled by checking the kernel messages:

 ```default
 # dmesg | grep -i iommu